LanguageOfStress/language-of-stress-theory/theory/README.md

 When processing these documents, priority order is:
 1. Official Paper (primary source)
+2. Why Value Is the Brain's Currency (developed arguments)
-2. Why it Must Feel Like Something (developed arguments)
+3. Why it Must Feel Like Something (developed arguments)
-3. Canonical Axioms (definitional authority)
+4. Canonical Axioms (definitional authority)
-4. What This Is Not (boundary conditions)
+5. What This Is Not (boundary conditions)
-5. Theory Fundamentals (detailed specifications)
+6. Theory Fundamentals (detailed specifications)

 ---